rotki/rotki/docs/api.rst

    :statuscode 200: Trades was succesfully edited.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: The given trade identifier to edit does not exist.
+   :statuscode 409: No user is logged in.
+The given trade identifier to edit does not exist.
    :statuscode 500: Internal Rotki error.

 .. http:delete:: /api/(version)/trades

-   Doing a DELETE on this endpoint deletes an existing trade in Rotki using the ``trade_identifier``
+   Doing a DELETE on this endpoint deletes an existing trade in Rotki's currently logged in user using the ``trade_identifier``.

    **Example Request**: